arvindcbs2/ArvindsharmaCV/README.md

 ---

-## 👨‍💻 About Me
+# 💫 About Me:

-I am a **Senior IT Executive with 8+ years of experience** managing enterprise IT infrastructure, security operations, cloud platforms, and automation initiatives within corporate environments.
+I am a **Senior IT Executive with 8+ years of hands-on experience** in **networking, systems administration, automation, and security**.
+Currently working in the **shipping and logistics domain**, I focus on building **reliable, secure, and scalable IT environments** that support business-critical operations.<br><br>

-My work spans:
-- End-to-end IT operations ownership
-- Network, endpoint & web security
-- ITSM & ITAM process implementation
-- Cloud and security tool administration
-- Automation using PowerShell
-- Continuous skill development in cloud, firewall, and AI technologies

-This website serves as a **living resume**, evolving as my skills and experience grow.
+My work spans across **enterprise IT operations, Windows/Linux administration, Active Directory, PowerShell automation, cloud and security platforms, ITSM & ITAM processes, and infrastructure troubleshooting**.
+I enjoy solving real-world operational problems by simplifying processes through automation, documentation, and best-practice driven design.<br><br>

+This GitHub repository and website together serve as a **living resume and technical portfolio**—covering **projects, lab proof, automation scripts, configuration references, skill progression, and real-world implementations** that reflect how things are done in production environments.<br><br>

+I strongly believe in:<br><br>
+* Automation over manual effort<br>
+* Security by design, not as an afterthought<br>
+* Clean documentation and repeatable, auditable processes<br><br>

+I use GitHub not just to store code, but to **share knowledge, track continuous learning, and document practical IT solutions** that can help others in the field.<br><br>

+---

+### 🔧 Core Interests<br><br>
+* Network & Infrastructure Engineering<br>
+* PowerShell & IT Automation<br>
+* Active Directory & Identity Management<br>
+* Security Hardening & Firewall Technologies<br>
+* Cloud & On-Prem Integration<br><br><br>

 ---